 Every app and game has its own product page in the App Store.
 However, this is about to look quite different than we are used to.
 On WWDC 2017, Apple announced to relaunch a completely redesigned App Store in fall 2017.
 It should become more engaging by emphasizing videos, ratings and features.

 With the help of a Play-Store-like badge, called “Editor’s Choice”, it becomes more obvious, when an app got featured by Apple.
 Furthermore the new layout lays more focus on ratings, download numbers and videos.
 Especially for games, having a great designed app videos will become more important than ever, since app preview videos will automatically start playing on mute when a user visits the app page.

 New App Store Fields - New ASO Factors

-Let’s now come to the most important news form WWDC 2017 for all App Store Optimization enthusiasts: There are two new App Store elements for your iTunes Connect app page.
+Let’s now come to the most important news form WWDC 2017 for all App Store Optimization enthusiasts: There are two new App Store elements for your App Store Connect (iTunes Connect) app page.

 Completely new for the Apple App Store, there is now a subtitle field below the app name throughout the App Store.
 The subtitle field is limited to 30 characters and should include a brief summary of what the app is about.
 Shown together with the app title and icon, it should encourage people to visit your app page.